kingmuhammad786/Django_Capstone/README.md

 This project includes pre-generated documentation using Sphinx.

 ✅ How to View the Documentation
-1️⃣ Navigate to the docs/_build/html/ folder.
+1️⃣ Navigate to the docs/source/ folder.
 2️⃣ Open the index.html file in your browser.

 Regenerate Documentation (Optional)
 If needed, you can regenerate the documentation manually:

-bash
 cd docs
-sphinx-build -b html source _build/html
+sphinx-build -b html source build/html

  Then, open:

-docs/_build/html/index.html
+ docs/build/index.html

 📌 Repository Link :
 🔗 https://github.com/kingmuhammad786/Django_Capstone